LMKoesters/LazyModeler/README.md

 - Encountered a bug or unexpected behavior?
 Open an issue on GitHub.
 Just make sure that your issue hasn't been reported yet by checking existing issues before opening a new one.
 - Contributions (e.g., code improvements, new features, documentation) are welcome via pull requests.
 When contributing, describe your changes clearly and provide sufficient context to help us understand your work.

+# Important note
+The model selection procedures implemented in LazyModeler are provided for convenience and exploratory analysis.
+Users should be aware that statistical inference reported from a model chosen in a data-driven way may be anti-conservative (e.g., p-values may appear smaller than they truly are, confidence intervals narrower).
+This issue is known as post-selection inference.
+Specialized methods have been developed to address it (e.g., Lee et al., 2016), but they are not yet widely available for all model classes supported by LazyModeler.

 # References
-Bartoń, Kamil.
-2024. *MuMIn: Multi-Model Inference*.
+Bartoń, K. (2024). *MuMIn: Multi-Model Inference*.
 <https://CRAN.R-project.org/package=MuMIn>.

-Bates, D., M. Maechler, B. Bolker, and S. Walker.
-2024.
+Bates, D., Maechler, M., Bolker, B., and Walker,S. (2024).
 “<span class="nocase">lme4 - Linear mixed-effects models using ’Eigen’ and S4</span>.” <https://github.com/lme4/lme4/>.